Homestead Property Tax Credit Information

-Total household resources include all income received by all household members during the year, including income that might be exempt from federal adjusted gross income.
+Total household resources include all income received by all household members during the year, including income that might be exempt from adjusted gross income.
 Losses from business activity may not be used to reduce total household resources.
 For a listing of income sources to include in total household resources, view Income and Deductible Items.

 What are qualified health insurance premiums?

 Some qualified paid health insurance premiums may be deducted from total household resources.
 View Qualified Health Insurance Premiums.

 Alternate Property Tax Credit for Renters Age 65 or Older: An alternate credit is available only to renters age 65 or older whose rent is more than 40% of their total household resources.
-For assistance calculating the alternate credit refer to worksheet 4 “Alternate Property Tax Credit for Renters Age 65 and Older” in the Michigan 1040 Individual Income Tax booklet or the estimator available on the website.
+For assistance calculating the alternate credit refer to worksheet 4 "Alternate Property Tax Credit for Renters Age 65 and Older" in the MI-1040 Individual Income Tax booklet or the estimator available on the website.

 Cooperative Housing - You may claim your share of the property taxes on the building.
 If rent is paid on the land under the building, you may also claim 23 percent of that land rent.
 (Do not take 23 percent of your total monthly association fee) You may request a statement from the co-op showing your share of the property taxes.